 Video marketing strategy with a cost-effective mindset

 Your video marketing strategy should take a 360-degree approach.
 It’s not about creating one video—it’s about creating as many content assets as you can.
 A cost-effective video marketing strategy depends on working smart with both resources and creative decisions.
+So when hiring freelance videographers, please the following in mind:

 1. Think in terms of day-rates.